 Here, we have tried to educate students in the writing demands of both academic business writing and business/industry writing.
 The two categories are certainly “worlds apart” (Dias, Freedman, Medway & Paré, 1999), but learning about both will ensure that students move, more or less gracefully, from one to the other – and, perhaps, back.

-The following link explains differences between academic business writing and writing in business.
+This guide from Western Michigan University explains differences between academic business writing and writing in business.